-All of the other proposals require the affirmative vote of the holders of a majority of the votes present in person or represented by proxy and entitled to vote.
-Abstentions will have the effect of negative votes with respect to each proposal.
-Broker non-votes will not be counted as shares entitled to vote with respect to each proposal and therefore will have no effect on the voting results.
+The ratification of the appointment of PricewaterhouseCoopers LLP requires the affirmative vote of the holders of a majority of the votes present in person or represented by proxy and entitled to vote.
+Abstentions will be counted as shares entitled to vote and therefore will have the effect of negative votes with respect to the proposal.

-12. What do I need to do to attend the Annual Meeting?
+12. How can I vote my shares in person at the Annual Meeting?

-You may attend the Annual Meeting and vote your shares in person by ballot.
-If you are a stockholder of record and plan to attend the Annual Meeting in person, you will need to bring government-issued photo identification and proof of your ownership of stock as of the close of business on March 22, 2016.
-If you are the beneficial owner of shares held in street name and would like to vote in person at the Annual Meeting, you will need to contact the institution in whose name your shares are registered and obtain a legal proxy.
+If you are a stockholder of record and plan to attend the Annual Meeting in person, you will need to bring government-issued photo identification.

-Please note that no cameras or recording equipment will be permitted in the Annual Meeting.
+If you are the beneficial owner of shares held in street name and would like to vote in person at the Annual Meeting, you will need to bring governmentissued photo identification and an account statement, voting instruction form, or legal proxy as proof of your ownership of shares as of the close of business on April 6, 2017.
+An account statement, voting instruction form, or legal proxy can be obtained by contacting the institution through which you hold your shares.